peter-leonov/introscope/README.md

 const { introscope } = require('./tested-module?introscope');
 ```

-For safety reasons this plugin does anything only when `NODE_ENV` equals to `'test'`.
-In production or development it's a no-op.
+For safety reasons this plugin does nothing in non test environments, e.g. in production or development environment it's a no-op.
+Jest sets `NODE_ENV` to `'test'` automatically.
+Please, see your favirite test runner docs for more.

-Introscope supports all the new ES features including type annotations (if not, [create an issue](https://github.com/peter-leonov/introscope/issues) 🙏).
+Introscope supports all the new ES features including type annotations (if not, [create an issue](https://github.com/peter-leonov/introscope/issues/new) 🙏).
 That means, if Babel supports some new fancy syntax, Introscope should do too.

-## Example
+## Detailed example

 What Introscope does is just wraping a whole module code in a function that accepts one object argument `scope` and returns it with all module internals (variables, functions, classes and imports) exposed as properties.
-Here is a little example, a module like this one:
+Here is a little example.
+Introscope takes module like this:

 ```js
 // api.js